Atlanta Technical College Foundation

 Priority 1: Support and Scholarships

-General support for student awards, needs and academic-based scholarships to be given each quarter to students to supplement expenses related to the cost of their attendance at ATC.
+General support for student awards, needs and academic-based scholarships to be given each semester to students to supplement expenses related to the cost of their attendance at ATC.

 To provide ATC students with immediate funding to meet unusual and unexpected expenses beyond the ordinary educational expenses met through financial aid.
 These type expenses (e.g., transportation, medical, or child care)often serve as barriers to graduation.